secretstartups/handbook/business-technology/data-team/data-management/index.html.md

 ### Quarterly Data Health and Security Audit

-Quarterly audit is performed to validate security like right people with right access in environments (Example: Sisense, Snowflake.etc) and data feeds that are running are healthy (Example: Salesforce, GitLab.com, Zuora..etc).
+A **Quarterly Audit** is performed to validate system security, such as ensuring the right people have correct data access configuration and data pipelines are running correctly.

-The process is supported by an issue [template](https://gitlab.com/gitlab-data/analytics/-/blob/master/.gitlab/issue_templates/Quarterly%20Data%20Health%20and%20Security%20Audit.md).
+The process is supported by the [Quarterly Data Health and Security issue template](https://gitlab.com/gitlab-data/analytics/-/blob/master/.gitlab/issue_templates/Quarterly%20Data%20Health%20and%20Security%20Audit.md).

-Below the checklist of the current activities would be run once by the end of every quarter to validate security and system health.
-New activities will be added when becoming applicable.
+Here is a sample checklist of activities:

-#### Snowflake
+* [ ] Snowflake

-- Deactivate off-boarded employees from Snowflake.
+     - Deactivate off-boarded employees from Snowflake
      - All Snowflake accounts from GitLab team members that are off-boarded, should be deactived from the day they are off-boared.
 This activity checks for any active accounts for off-boared GitLab team members.
 Subsequently any active account will be deactivated.
      - Deactivate any account, that has not logged-in within the past 60 days from the moment of performing an audit, from Snowflake.
      - Any named user Snowflake account that hasn't logged for more than 60 days will be deactivated.
 After deactivation, the user will be informed.
 If a GitLab team member wants to have access provsioned back again, a regular AR needs to be created.
 After manager approval the account will be activated.
      - Validate all user accounts require multi-factor authentication.

-#### Sisense
+* [ ] Sisense
      - Deactivate off-boarded employees from Sisense.
      - All Sisense accounts from GitLab team members that are off-boarded, should be deactived from the day they are off-boared.
 This activity checks for any active accounts for off-boared GitLab team members.
 Subsequently any active account will be deactivated.
      - Deactivate any account, that has not logged-in within the past 60 days from the moment of performing an audit, from Sisense.
      - Any Sisense account that hasn't logged for more than 60 days will be deactivated.
 After deactivation, the user will be informed.
 If a GitLab team member wants to have access provsioned back again, a regular AR needs to be created.
 After manager approval the account will be activated.
      -  Validate all user accounts require multi-factor authentication.

-#### Trusted Data
+* [ ] Trusted Data
      - Review all Golden Record TD tests and make sure they're passing.
      - Review Data Siren to confirm known existence of RED data.
      - Generate a report of all changes to the TD: Sales Funnel dashboard in the quarter.